Technology should provide compelling human experiences by tapping into our senses.

 So how does eye tracking work exactly?

-If you watch the video below you can find out more about eye tracking and how it's beneficial for gaming.
-This video was originally made for our Gamer Affiliate Program which is no longer active.
+If you watch the video below, you can find out more about eye tracking and how it's beneficial for gaming.
+Please note that this video was made for our Gamer Affiliate Program, which is no longer active.
 It just contains too much good stuff not to share.

 Eye tracking in games

-In Tobii Tech we're mainly focusing on gaming where we have 4 focal points.
+In Tobii Tech we're mainly focusing on gaming where we have four focal points.
 Eye tracking in gaming is a game-changer, but not a replacement.
-Just as your hands operate the mouse, gamepad, and keyboard - your eye movement is now also included as an input mode.
-Natural actions and reactions like aiming, taking cover or panning your gaze are now possible with minimal effort.
+Just as your hands operate the mouse, gamepad, and keyboard - your eye movement is now also a source of input.
+Natural actions and reactions like aiming, taking cover, or panning your gaze are now possible with minimal effort.

 Dynamic Depth of Field